-The viewpoint even provides a view of the Phulchoki hill on your right and also Chandragiri hill on your left.
+The viewpoint even provides a view of Phulchoki hill on your right and also Chandragiri Hill on your left.
 The hike is easier and co Vincent which takes about 5 hours.

 The hike is for those who have a short day for the hike and want to experience the landscapes of Nepal.
 The hill provides a stunning view of the valley as well as the Himalayas.

 The hike even lets you observe various species of birds and natural vegetation.